ZENTANGLE SUPPLIES - PAPER TILES

 - Strathmore offers some nice white and toned (tan and grey) paper and they even produce “artists tiles”.
 Those are slightly bigger than Zentangle’s, which I don’t really like so I always cut them if I use them.
 The paper is smooth so it’s good for colored pencils.
 White vellum surface might be the best choice for that particular purpose.

 - I often prefer darker versions of tan and grey paper.
 I love Clairefontaine’s paper.
 Paint On paper has some tooth, so it’s quite good for pastel pencils, too.
 You might have noticed some of my drawings on shiny copper paper – that’s also by Clairefontaine.
-I’ve also had very good experiences with the German producer Folia.
+Another one that I enjoy is Toned paper by Royal Talens, I’ve also had very good experiences with the German producer Folia.
 Their kraft paper is really cool but I’ve also purchased their card stock in different colors and made some colored paper tiles.

 - For some special supplies you’ll need special papers.
 When I use alcohol markers (Copic), I prefer using Marabu’s Mixed Media paper.
 For more traditional aquarelle work, you’ll need some watercolor paper (I love Arches and Strathmore).